Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/hot-tips/0450-10-10-buildings-round-tracing.md

 - Place your points where the walls will reach the ground - 3 points is the minimum.
 Use the tool to make it round.
 - Make sure you tag!
+- Size matters - *population estimates are based on the cumulative building area in a given area*,
 - Zoom in enough to see the details - a zoom scale of 20 metres or less is usually about right.
 - **Looking for buildings** - scan with your scale somewhere between 50 metres and 80 metres.
 Watch out for shadows and straight lines (round buildings are harder to find!)
 - Buildings and roads, rivers, **landuse=residential** boundaries or other features should not overlap.